GustavFluur/Hobby_Share/README.md

 I want to show my gratitude to my mentor on Code Institute, who guided me for this project.

 - Martina Terlevic

+# Credits to TUT Support on Code Institute

+- Ed
+- Gemma
+- Osin
+- Ger
+- Scott
+- John
+- Alex
+- Rebecca

+Thanks for you support, patience and guidance for helping me with Hobby Share.